Which Colleges Are Adding Women's Flag Football or Changing Conferences in 2026 and 2027?

 All three NCAA divisions added women's flag football to the Emerging Sports for Women Program in January 2026.
 The sport has also been recommended for championship status, with a vote scheduled to take place at the NCAA's annual convention in January 2027.
 If approved, the first championship would take place in the spring of the 2027-28 academic year.

 The NJCAA currently has women's flag football as an emerging sport since the 2023-24 academic year and has held an invitational since the 2022-23 academic year.
-The NJCAA allows a five-year window for emerging sports to become championship sports, which lasts through the 2027-28 academic year for flag football.
+The 2026-27 academic year will be the final women's flag football invitational, as the NJCAA voted to make women's flag football a championship sport beginning with the 2027-28 academic year.
+The 2027 invitational will be hosted by the College of DuPage in Glen Ellyn, Illinois.

 New Women's Flag Football Conferences

-Six conferences across the NCAA and NAIA will begin sponsoring flag football championships in the 2026-27 academic year.
-Let's start in the NCAA, which will see three conferences add the sport, and one elevated to varsity status.
+Eight conferences across the NCAA and NAIA will begin sponsoring flag football championships in the 2026-27 academic year.
+Let's start in the NCAA, which will see three conferences add the sport and one elevated to varsity status.

 The final NCAA Division II conference change is that the Southern Intercollegiate Athletic Conference (SIAC) will begin sponsoring flag football with the 2026-27 academic year.
 At least 10 teams are expected to compete in a 12-game conference slate, which will culminate in a conference championship tournament.

-The other new D-II conference is the SCAC, which currently has five members for the 2027 spring season.
+The third new D-III conference is the SCAC, which currently has five members for the 2027 spring season.
 Centenary College of Louisiana, Concordia University Texas, Hendrix College (AR), Huntingdon College (AL), and Millsaps College (MS) will compete for the first championship.
 None of those five teams had a conference affiliation for the 2025-26 academic year.

 Moving to the NAIA, there will be two new conferences, starting with the Heart of America Athletic Conference (HAAC).
 The first season will have six teams: Baker University (KS), Graceland University (IA), Missouri Baptist University, Missouri Valley College (MO), William Penn University (IA), and William Woods University (MO).
 Baker, Graceland, and William Woods will leave the Kansas Collegiate Athletic Conference (KCAC) to join the HAAC, while Missouri Baptist, Missouri Valley, and William Penn are new programs.